michaeldapaah/alx-low_level_programming/README.md

-this is the readme file for malloc
+this is the alx-low level programming readme file